 The diamond of the kings was founded in the ancient mine of Kolar, situated on the right bank of the Krishna river in Karnataka.
 It is impossible to know exactly where and when it was found as many theories exist behind it.

 The weight of this fabulous gem the ‘Koh-i-Noor’ in the Indian cutting was 186-1/16 of the old carats (191.10 metric carats), but after it had been re-cut in London in 1852 A.D. the weight was reduced to 108-1/3 metric carats.
 After recut, the Koh-i-Noor now weighed 108.93 carats, having lost 43 percent of its original weight.

-It is believed that the diamond was mentioned in Sanskrit script 5000 years ago.
+It is believed that the diamond was mentioned in the Sanskrit script 5000 years ago.
 In 1526 Babur wrote about the famous diamond that weight over 187 old carats.
-The diamond was gifted to him by the Sultan Ibrahim Lodi.
+The diamond was gifted to him by Sultan Ibrahim Lodi.
 It was later acquired by Alauddin Khalji.
-Shah Jahan, the fifth Mughal emperor, had the stone placed into his ornate peacock throne.
-Later his son and successor Aurangzeb posses it.
+Shah Jahan, the fifth Mughal emperor, had the stone placed into his ornate Peacock Throne.
+Later his son and successor Aurangzeb possesses it.
 The Persian general Nadir Shah invaded Delhi and the Sultan of Delhi lost and surrender to Nadir.
 It was him that gave the diamond the current name Koh-i-Noor meaning “Mountain of light“.

-In 1849 Punjab was conquered by the British forces, and the property of Sikh Empire was confiscated.
-The Kohinoor was transferred to the treasury of the British East India company in Lahore.
+In 1849 Punjab was conquered by the British forces, and the property of the Sikh Empire was confiscated.
+The Kohinoor was transferred to the treasury of the British East India Company in Lahore.